awcoetzer/javascript-studies/module-2/MODULE-2.md

   `
 ```

 With `string template literals` we no longer need to concat strings.
-Instead of wrapping our strings in normal quotes we use backticks / backquotes / tilda keys ( ` ) to wrap the string.
+Instead of wrapping our strings in normal quotes we use backticks / back quotes / tilde keys ( ` ) to wrap the string.
 We then place what is known as a placeholder **${ ... }** with anything inside being treated as JavaScript and the outside as a string.

-String template literals also allow us to very easyily make multiline strings, where as with normal quotes we would have use regular expressions, such as `\n` to escape a line.
+String template literals also allow us to very easily make multiline strings, where as with normal quotes we would have use regular expressions, such as `\n` to escape a line.

-When it comes to whether or not you should just start using string literals, or a mix of both, itreally depends on your style.
+When it comes to whether or not you should just start using string literals, or a mix of both, literally depends on your style.

 ---